codenvibes/alx-portfolio_project/research & project approval (part 2)/README.md

 </summary>

-Share a link here to a NEW Google Document where each of the following tasks are addressed.
+Share a link here to a **NEW** Google Document where each of the following tasks are addressed.
 </details>

 <details>
 <summary>

-### 1.
+### 1. Rename the document
 `mandatory`

 File: []()